 Available In Four Weights

-All Pro Ankle weights are a premium quality set that weighs 5 pounds each.
-They come in a bright fluorescent blue color.
+All-Pro Ankle weights are a premium quality set that weighs 5 pounds each.
+They come in a brightly fluorescent blue color.
 These ankle weights feature a cushioned flap which has been ergonomically designed to protect your ankles, while also permitting a full range of movement during your workout.Read more

 6. Shoung Reflective